Zehua-Chen/coding-interview/review/README.md

 - **Maintainable**: code can be easily changed to adoapt to changes by other developers and the initial developer

+### Functional Programming

+[Functional programming](functional/README.md) is a great technique to write code that is simple, readable and maintainable

-## Specific Ways to Write Good Code
+### Specific Ways to Write Good Code

 - Use **data structures** generously
 - **Modularize**: break code into smaller units that are